 Shopian – Latitude 330.44; and Longitude 740.53’

-The beautiful tow of Shopian is on the south-western side of the valley in close proximity of Pir Panjal mountain range.
+The beautiful town of Shopian is on the south-western side of the valley in close proximity of Pir Panjal mountain range.
 It is situated on the right bank of famous Rambiara, a wide but a shallow stream.
-It lies at a distance of 51 kms from Srinagar and 20 kms from PUlwama.
+It lies at a distance of 51 kms from Srinagar and 20 kms from Pulwama.
 It is a picturesque town, with a very good economy.
 It is a famous production centre for famous Kashmiri apples, which fetch a very good price in both local and international markets.
 Shopian is known for its indigenous “Ambri” apple which is famous due to its flavor and taste.

 The Shopian market is famous for its quality products and goods.
 The Jamia Masjid of Shopian is famous for its architectural design which resembles the Jamia Masjid of Srinagar.
 Due to re-opening of Mughal road, Shopian again excels as a trading centre and a connecting ling between Kashmir and Jammu division of the J&K State, as the route is all weather road.